 Much can be learned about the agile practice of examining how campaigns are run.
 The digital development team on the Clinton campaign numbered in the hundreds, supported by an army of video content creators.
-Easily digestable pieces of content created en masse, pushed out with strategic regularity, and tested for resonance with an audience—with the best ones amplified—was rolled out on a greater scale, and with an approach that was entirely new for a political campaign.
+Easily digestable pieces of content created en masse, pushed out with strategic regularity, and tested for resonance with an audience—with the best ones being amplified and rolled out on a greater scale.
+This was an approach that was entirely new for a political campaign.

-There are many insights from this concept that can be applied to digital engagement strategies and tactics for marketing communications for your own business.
-But what you can accomplish depends on how fundraising flows, and the insights gleaned from post responses or feedback through an app and/or media hype cycles.
+There are many insights from this concept that can be applied to digital engagement strategies and tactics for your own business.
+But what you can accomplish depends on; how fundraising flows, the insights gleaned from post responses and app feedback, and/or media hype cycles.

-To paraphrase Robby Mook: knowing what you stand for and the promise that you are making, as a brand or organisation, can enable a team effort for cutting through misinformation attacks.
-If you understand your core beliefs, then you will be in a better position to weather disinformation warfaresensibly, coherently, and effectively.
+To paraphrase Robby Mook: knowing what you stand for and the promise that you are making, as a brand or organisation, can enable your team to cut through misinformation attacks.
+If you understand your core beliefs, then you will be in a better position to weather disinformation warfare sensibly, coherently, and effectively.

 Being able to clearly and consistently communicate the ‘why’ that is firmly rooted in your organisation's consciousness, leads to better business outcomes and success.
 Simon Sinek most notably articulated this in his talk on how great leaders inspire action.
 There is no doubt in my mind that this is also true for effective political leadership.